 - Toxicology: Toxicology analysis is performed to detect drugs, alcohol, and poisons in bodily fluids, such as blood or urine.

-- Molecular biology: DNA analysis can be used to identify individuals, including victims, suspects, and perpetrators.
+- Molecular biology: DNADNA, or Deoxyribonucleic Acid, is the genetic material found in cells, composed of a double helix structure.
+It serves as the genetic blueprint for all living organisms.
+More analysis can be used to identify individuals, including victims, suspects, and perpetrators.

 Forensic pathology is a specialized field of medicine that focuses on the investigation of deaths and injuries that may be related to criminal activity, accidents, or other suspicious circumstances.
 The work of a forensic pathologist involves conducting autopsies, analyzing medical evidence, and providing expert testimony in court cases.